 When I first set out to give this Alabama White BBQ Sauce a try, I had to do some research.
-I came across this article from Southern Living that talked about the origins of the sauce.
-Apparently it was created by a man named Bob Gibson way back in 1925 and has since become a staple in North Alabama.
+I came across this article, from Southern Living, that talks about the origins of the sauce.
+Apparently, it was created by a man named Bob Gibson way back in 1925 and has since become a staple in North Alabama.

-I did a little more research around the interwebs and found that the sauce is mayo based.
-Usually has vinegar, salt, pepper and a few other spices.
+I did a little more research around the interwebs and found that white BBQ sauce is mayo based, and usually has vinegar, salt, pepper and a few other spices.
 After checking out several different recipes, I decided to take the basics, then add some different seasonings that I like to the mix to see what would happen.

-I know when you think BBQ sauce you think red sauce.
+I know when you think barbecue sauce you think red sauce.
 But guys, this stuff is good.
 Quite addicting actually.
-It’s creamy.
-It’s tangy and slightly sweet.
+It’s creamy, tangy, and slightly sweet.
 I can see myself using it on so many different things.
-I used it for a killer chicken sandwich (psst…recipe coming wednesday) and even as a dip for french fries and potato chips.
+I used it on killer chicken sandwiches and even as a dip for french fries and potato chips.
 I’ve also got a couple of other ideas in mind for backyard summer BBQ sides using this delectable stuff.

 Alabama White BBQ SaucePrint Recipe